The Kettlebell Swing is taught a variety of ways, but there are two main “variations” – the Russian swing and the

-To do the Kettlebell Swing, set the kettlebell (or bell) down on the ground and slightly in front of you between your feet.
+To do the hip hinge kettlebell swing, set the kettlebell down on the ground and slightly in front of you between your feet.

 Hinge over, bending your knees slightly and pushing your butt back as you lean forward.
-Keep your back flat and then reach your arms out and place both hands on the handle, tilting the bell back toward you.
+Keep your back flat and then reach your arms out and place both hands on the handle, tilting the kettlebell back toward you.

 Hike the kettlebell back between your legs like you would a football.
 Pull it back and up between your legs toward your butt.

-To power the bell up and forward out in front of you, drive your hips forward and stand up tall.
+To power the kettlebell up and forward out in front of you, drive your hips forward and stand up tall.
 Think about driving the ground away to stand up tall as you squeeze your glutes.
 Pop your hips forward and propel the kettlebell up off your hips.

 Do not worry about how high the bell goes.
 It shouldn’t go higher than your shoulders.

-Then, keep your glutes tight, wait as the bell comes back down before you hinge back over.
-Your forearms need to connect with your hips before you hinge back over and bring the bell back down and through your legs.
+Then, keep your glutes tight, wait as the kettlebell comes back down before you hinge back over.
+Your forearms need to connect with your hips before you hinge back over and bring the kettlebell back down and through your legs.

 Then squeeze your glutes again and thrust the kettlebell back up as you come back up to standing.

 Make sure to squeeze your glutes at the top of each swing and make sure you don’t come up onto your toes.
 You want your foot to be firmly planted.

 Maintaining the connection between your forearms and hips as you hinge is essential for keeping your glutes working and your low back from feeling strained.
 Do not sit your butt back while the kettlebell is still out in front of you.
 You almost want the kettlebell to be the reason why you are hinging over.

 The hinge is a reaction to the bell instead of you anticipating the kettlebell coming back down and hinging over before it lowers.